 D-amphetamine slightly increased “positive mood.”
-Overall, LSD produced greater subjective effects, including both good and bad drug effects, as compared to MDMA and D-amphetamine.
+Overall, LSD produced greater subjective effects of all types compared to MDMA and D-amphetamine.
 However, only LSD resulted in a “bad trip” and/or “anxiety.”

 When MDMA was compared with LSD, it resulted in minimal alterations of consciousness.
 MDMA was rated as a better drug effect and had a greater rating of “positive mood” than D-amphetamine.
 It also had a higher result in concentration and “speed thinking” compared with D-amphetamine.